hellgrenj/rabbit_worker_queues_playground/readme.md

 2) run <code>npm install</code> in the root directory

-3) run <code>docker-compose up</code> in the root directory in one terminal window and then wait for everything to start up before moving on.
+3) run <code>docker-compose up</code> in the root directory and then wait for everything to start up before moving on.
 You could just move on right away - but then nothing will work and we will all be sad.

 4) navigate to the root directory in another terminal window and run <code>node exercise.js</code> (requires **node.js v4.4.4 or newer**)